bowphp/tintin/readme.md

 Documentation is available in [english](./docs/en.md) and [frensh](./docs/fr.md).

+#### Sublime Text Support

+How to install Sublime Package Control

+- Search for **Bow Tintin** and install it / Download or clone this repository into [install-dir]/Packages/bow-tintin
+- Restart Sublime Text.
+- Reopen any `.tintin` or `.tintin.php` files.
+- Enjoy :smile:

 #### Author

 **Franck DAKIA** is a Full Stack developer currently based in Africa, Ivory Coast, Abidjan.
 Passionate about code, and collaborative development, Speaker, Trainer and Member of several communities of developers.